Formal Inquiries: The Basics | Deadline Policy | Timing Guidelines | Expedited Responses

-E-mail is permitted only for judicial campaign ethics inquiries; the Judicial Campaign Ethics Center is authorized to accept written inquiries concerning judicial campaign ethics issues by e-mail, fax, or regular mail.
+Judicial Campaign Ethics Questions: Email has long been permitted for judicial campaign ethics inquiries; the Judicial Campaign Ethics Center is authorized to accept written inquiries concerning judicial campaign ethics issues by email, fax, or regular mail.

 The Committee's published opinions are searchable online and on Westlaw.
 In addition, many opinions are sent to the Buffalo Law Journal, the Magistrate, the New York Daily Record, and/or the New York Law Journal.